 The holiday season can be exciting and full of fun, but it can also cause depression and loneliness for some, especially those celebrating alone or away from loved ones.

 Add on a global pandemic and those feelings can be exacerbated.
 In order to keep yourself and those around you safe, your normal holiday activities may be limited and you might not be able to see family and friends as you normally would.
 Families may also be experiencing the loss of a loved one, while others may be facing job and food insecurity along with other challenges brought on by the pandemic.

-Just because we need to be more careful this year does not mean we cannot celebrate and enjoy the magic of the holiday season as we follow guidance from the Centers for Disease Control and Prevention.
 Keep reading for the top three tips I have shared with my own patients on how to cope with loneliness this holiday season.

 1. Stay connected.